ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 compellingness (persuasiveness, well-grounded in evidence), critical thinking (evaluation of facts to form a judgment or opinion), and 3) creativity (originality of ideas).
-Please submit your blog post as a PDF by email to Corey White with the subject GIS710 Open Science Blog by November 3.
+Please submit your blog post as a PDF to Moodle by October 12.